pawel-up/benchmark/docs/interpreting-results.md

 ## Timer Resolution Limitations

-When benchmarking extremely fast functions, you might encounter a situation where the `sampleStandardDeviation`, `marginOfError`, and `sampleArithmeticMean` are all reported as zero, while the `relativeMarginOfError` (RME) is high.
+When benchmarking extremely fast functions, you might encounter a situation where the `stddev`, `me`, and `mean` are all reported as zero, while the `rme` (RME) is high.
 This is often a sign that the `performance.now()` timer is not precise enough to measure the function's execution time accurately.

 ### What Happens